 “Section 38:3 No religious community or denomination shall be prevented from providing religious instruction for pupils of that community or denomination in any place of education maintained wholly by that community or denomination.”

-In the same year, the Minister also brought forward a reform to the school curriculum, introducing an umbrella subject called ‘Religion and National Values Curriculum’, which includes five subjects, taught separately: Civic Education, Social Studies, Christian Religious Knowledge, Islamic Studies and Security Education.
+In 2018, the Minister also brought forward a reform to the school curriculum, introducing an umbrella subject called ‘Religion and National Values Curriculum’, which includes five subjects, taught separately: Civic Education, Social Studies, Christian Religious Knowledge, Islamic Studies and Security Education.
 The reform also made Civic Education a compulsory subject.

 In 2019, a number of Islamic rehabilitation schools (Almajiris) across northern Nigeria were discovered to be abusing hundreds of children.
-The Nigerian police freed more than 1,000 people from these centres in October 2019 alone, but thousands of other children could be at risk as some 10 million children are estimated to attend Almajiris schools across the country.
-President Buhari has ordered the police to search for these abusive centres and disband them.
+The Nigerian police freed more than 1,000 children from these centers in October 2019 alone, but thousands more could be at risk, as some 10 million children are estimated to attend Almajiris schools across the country.
+Then President Buhari ordered the police to search for these abusive centers and disband them.

 Family, community and society